Remember to cite LawCareers.Net on your application form if you apply to Morrison & Foerster (UK) LLP.

-Morrison & Foerster is a leading global firm, with over 1,000 lawyers in key technology and finance centres in the US, Europe and Asia.
-In Europe we have a team of more than 130 lawyers in our strategic hubs of London, Berlin and Brussels.
+Morrison Foerster is a leading global firm, with over 1,000 lawyers in key technology and finance centres in the US, Europe and Asia.
+In Europe we have a team of over 150 lawyers in our strategic hubs of London, Berlin and Brussels.
 We work alongside our colleagues in the US and Asia, drawing on cultural, jurisdictional and market knowledge to deliver the best advice and client service.